lala-projesi/ui-elements/README.md

 ## to install

-This repo has a copy of slimky repo.
+This repo has a copy of slimky app.
 Created to develop ui elements of our appllication.

     $ git clone git@github.com:lala-projesi/ui-elements.git
     $ cd slimky